Romans 4:4-6

 An Illustration

-Believed (4100) (pisteuo) as used in the NT to describe saving faith denotes more than mere intellectual assent to a fact.
+Believed (4100) (pisteuo [word study]) as used in the NT to describe saving faith denotes more than mere intellectual assent to a fact.
 Pisteuo describes an adherence to, a committal to, a reliance upon or a trust in a person or an object.
 Thus genuine belief involves not only the consent of the mind, but an act of the heart and will of the subject.
 Biblical saving faith is not passive assent but an active staking of one's life on the claims of God.
-The present tense means this belief is habitual or continuous.
+The present tense signifies belief as one's lifestyle (you behave the way you behave because you believe the way you believe - if you say you believe, your life should back it up).

 To paraphrase the respected linguist, W E Vines, saying faith involves (1) A firm conviction which produces full acknowledgment of God's revelation of Truth, (2) a personal surrender to the Truth and (3) a conduct inspired by & consistent with that surrender.